emtee40/FMHY-wiki/FMHY‐Notes.md.md

 #### Picocrypt Note

-Note that Picocrypt is not maintained any longer but is should still remain secure.
+Note that Picocrypt is not maintained any longer but is should still remain secure according to its author.

 ***